 What guidance do you have for international students?

 What is the status of university travel?

-- University-related travel within Tennessee no longer requires an exception as of June 8.
+- University-related travel within Tennessee does not require an exception.

-- Exceptions are required for all other university-related travel, domestic and international, through September 30.
+- Exceptions are required for university-related international travel through December 31.

 - The use of World Travel and the purchase of travel insurance through Cultural Insurance Services International (CISI) are required for university-related international travel.

 What you need to do

 - Check CDC travel advisories.

 - Request an exception before booking any university-related international travel.
 Exceptions for domestic travel are not needed after September 30.